vulcand/vulcand/documentation/source/proxy.rst

 **Conditions**

-CB defines a simple language that allows us to specify simple conditions that watch the stats for a location:
+CB defines a simple language that allows us to specify simple conditions that watch the stats for a frontend:

 .. code-block:: javascript

- NetworkErrorRatio() > 0.5      // watch error ratio over 10 second sliding widndow for a location LatencyAtQuantileMS(50.0) > 50 // watch latency at quantile in milliseconds.
+ NetworkErrorRatio() > 0.5      // watch error ratio over 10 second sliding widndow for a frontend LatencyAtQuantileMS(50.0) > 50 // watch latency at quantile in milliseconds.
  ResponseCodeRatio(500, 600, 0, 600) > 0.5 // ratio of response codes in range [500-600) to  [0-600)